dnadesign/dna-recipe/README.md

 _NOTE: assumes you have node setup and gulp installed.
 If not, you should go do those things first_

 ### Install
-1. To start a project with this recipe run:
+To start a project with this recipe use a terminal to run (replace `your-project` with your project's name):

-`composer create-project dnadesign/basic-recipe ./your-project dev-master`
+`composer create-project dnadesign/basic-recipe ./your-project dev-master` `cd your-project`

-2. Using terminal navigate to your new project (eg `cd your-project` and run:

 `make setup`

 This will: